iltommi/qdb-documentation/source/api/c.rst

         // error management
     }

 Note that the order in which operations run is undefined.
-Error management with batch operations is a little bit more delicate than with other functions. :c:func:`qdb_run_batch` returns the number of successful operations.
+Error management with batch operations is a little bit more delicate than with other functions. :func:`qdb_run_batch` returns the number of successful operations.
 If this number is not equal to the number of submitted operations, it means you have an error.

 The error field of each operation is updated to reflect its status.
 If it is not qdb_e_ok, an error occured.